WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroGraphics/index.md

  2. Draw your graphics to the canvas (in-memory display buffer).
  3. Call `Show()` to copy the canvas content to the display.

-# Initializing the MicroGraphics Library
+# Initializing the µGraphics Library

 In Meadow.Foundation, every graphics display driver manages its own buffer, since each display has different requirements in terms of display size, color depth and byte order.

-For this reason, an initialized display driver must be passed to the MicroGraphics instance during construction.
+For this reason, an initialized display driver must be passed to the µGraphics instance during construction.
 For example, the following code creates a graphics library canvas from the ST7789 display that can be found in the Hack Kit:

 ```csharp
 St7789 st7789;